burninc0de/socialsox/README.md

 - 🎛️ Dedicated settings tab for API configuration
 - 🌙 Custom dark scrollbars and theme

+## Project Notes

+**This is a basic vanilla JavaScript proof of concept** built for a simple need.
+It may benefit from refactoring to React/TypeScript in the future.

+**Minimalist by design** - I have no plans to turn this into a super-app with endless features.
+For more advanced social media management tools, check out [Postiz](https://github.com/gitroomhq/postiz-app).

+**Current implementation details:**
+- Tailwind CSS and Lucide icons are loaded via CDN for simplicity
+- Tested on Linux (Arch CachyOS) and Windows 11
+- Mac builds need testing

 ## Quick Start

 ### Option 1: Run as Electron App (Recommended)